mixu/useradmin/readme.md

 CHANGELOG
 =========

-Feb xxth 2011:
+Feb 27th 2011:

 * New UI!
 The UI is loosely based on https://github.com/pilu/web-app-theme (a theme generator for Ruby) and is a lot better looking than the old one.
 See screenshots below.
 * Twitter login!
 Requires that you enable the kohana-oauth module from the core.
 * Google and Yahoo login!
 Uses LightOpenID which is bundled in the repo.
 I had a look at Janrain's popular library, but to me if you let your library generate errors on PHP 5.0.0 - 5.3.0 and have dozens of pending issues and pull requests - then you just don't care about supporting your library.
 So not using Janrain's lib.
 * Refactored 3rd party account provider code for better extensibility.
 * Changed from Facebook Javascript API (which had some reports of problems) to PHP/redirect based API.
 No popups during login, just a redirect!